baldwisj/Regex-Tutorial/gist-template.md

  * The `?` symbol quanifies the search to match the pattern zero or one time.
  * The `{}` quanitfiers specify a specific range (eg. between 2 and 27).

 * In our regex we see the `?` symbol used.
-This tells us that everything in the group preceding it will be matched zero or one time.
+This tells us that the symbol before it will be matched zero or one time.
 * We also see two different `{}` expressions, `{6}`and `{3}`.
 Both of these quantifiers define a rigid number of characters to returned, wither 6 or 3.

 ### Grouping Constructs